ethereum/EIPs/EIPS/eip-web3-access.md

 **NOTIFY[3]** This operation would be achieved by an implementation-level messaging API like `window.postMessage` and should pass a payload containing a `type` property with a value of “WEB3_API_SUCCESS” after successful web3 exposure or “WEB3_API_ERROR” after unsuccessful web3 exposure.
 In the case of an error, an optional `message` property can be included with additional information.

+**NOOP[4]** If a user rejects web3 access on an untrusted site, the site itself shouldn't be notified in any way; notification of a rejection would allow third-party tools to still identify that a client is web3-enabled despite not being granted web3 access.

 ### Example implementation: `postMessage`

+The following example demonstrates one possible implementation of this strategy in a browser-based DOM environment.
+Note that web3 environments on other platforms would most likely use platform-specific native messaging protocols, not `postMessage`.

 ```js
 if (typeof web3 !== 'undefined') {